bianshuyang/LabLink/doc/audience/audience.md

 3. Fill in your details and submit.
 <img width="450" alt="image" src="https://github.com/bianshuyang/LabLink/assets/123330983/8f14c1cc-dc2d-44ee-afd3-cbe99e5443f0">

 4. Fill in your netID for varification purposes.
+You must not enter anything containing an "@" symbol.
+You must not enter your employee ID / student ID.
 5. Go to your Emory email account and get in the verification code.
 <img width="450" alt="image" src="https://github.com/bianshuyang/LabLink/assets/123330983/1393adbe-e9e3-4fba-985e-67282da4b3f8">